mrakgr/Trading-Journal/journal_2025.md

 11:50am.
 Let me go get that dinner, I am way overdue on it.

 This is a huge find.
 The Sykes parabolic short strategy would work on crypto.

+10/8/2025

+10:25am.
+It's not an easy strategy by any means though.
+Crypto being 24/7 just makes it harder.

+Yawn, I didn't get enough sleep last night.
+I think I want to do some programming today.
+I am going to do JSON serialization of C++ types in Spiral.

+10:30am.
+I do not know how useful it will be, but at least I did get the chance to fix my playbook in the last 5 weeks.

+In the old decade it was breakouts at the wrong time, and parabolic shorts that I couldn't find borrows for.
+I didn't even have enough money to properly open a margin account in those times.
+I had to lie to IBKR about my net worth.

+The Tao Ceti and the upcoming job caught me in just the right time.
+I think all the Youtubing that I did for a year and a half paid off in the end.

+But I still need to complete the poker project.
+It's my best bet.

+I think it's been enough resting and I should focus on completing it.

+One change I will make is to leave the GPU programming parts to the very end.
+I am going to implement HD CFR on the host and also try it out on HU NL Holdem.
+I want to make sure I have subgame solving right before I try anything else.

+I want to do absolutely everything right this time around even if it means futzing around with C++ on the host.

+10:35am.
+Once it is done, I will begin my business.

+I'll ignore the fact that I might need to resume paid work next week.

+10:40am.
+Let me just play around.
+Hurrying the money making will not make it happen faster.
+I can spend a year just on this project.
+If it doesn't work so be it.
+I'll take a break and then do something else, perhaps trading.

+I need to work hard at it.

+For today, I can at least make some progress on serializing Spiral types into JSON and back.
+I am a programmer, so I should act like one.

+I give the poker bot project a 80-90% chance of success.